tHeCh0s3n0n3/tarekfadel.com/src/content/blog/2023/new-static-site.md

 and v1 documentation.

 After a few weeks spent trying to get it to work, I abandoned the attempt (I think it was
  #3 at that point).

-Some time later, and after much reflection, I decided that I needed to learn more basic concepts such as a javascript front-end framework like AngularJS/ReactJS/VueJS.
+Some time later, and after much reflection, I decided that I needed to learn more basic concepts such as a JavaScript front-end framework like AngularJS/ReactJS/VueJS.
 After much hemming and hawing (and a fair bit of research) I decided to go with ReactJS.
 AngularJS seemed too opinionated to me and VueJS was too new and I didn't want to have a repeat of my Astro experience.

 So I took a couple of ReadJS courses on [PluralSight](https://www.pluralsight.com/) and then used [this great tutorial](https://handsonreact.com/) to have some hands-on with ReactJS.
-I also learned typescript since that appealed to me as someone coming from a background of strongly typed languages (C/C++/C#) and who has been bitten by many logic bugs involving loosely typed languages (PHP/Python/Javascript).
+I also learned TypeScript since that appealed to me as someone coming from a background of strongly typed languages (C/C++/C#) and who has been bitten by many logic bugs involving loosely typed languages (PHP/Python/JavaScript).

 Serendipity struck again and I was made aware of a "game" called [Space Traders API](https://spacetraders.io/ "A unique multiplayer game built on a free Web API").